adt315/weather-dashboard/README.md

 ## Weather Dashboard

-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS. ; GIVEN a weather dashboard with form inputs

-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
+The goal of this project was to build a weather dashboard that This app runs in the browser and features dynamically updated HTML and CSS..
+The OpenWeather API (https://openweathermap.org/api) was used to retrieve weather data for cities.
 The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
 Use `localStorage` to store any persistent data.

 ### How It Works: